How to open the Windows My Documents or Documents folder

 1. Click Start in the lower-left corner of the screen.

-2. Click Documents on the right side of the menu that pops up.
+2. Click Documents on the right side of the menu.

 Showing My Documents on the desktop